 A. Electrical stimulation reduces the time required per treatment and is very useful in treating acute conditions.
 It is more reliable, less tiring, and more acceptable to the patient

-A. Lasers are most effective in treating various musculo-skeletal diseases, skin diseases, cosmetic problem like acne, wrinkles, scars, black circles under the eyes, and for face-lifts
+A. Lasers are most effective in treating various musculoskeletal diseases, skin diseases, and cosmetic problems like acne, wrinkles, scars, and black circles under the eyes, and for face-lifts

 Q. What is the Computerised system of diagnosis and treatment in acupuncture?

-A. Acujing is a computerised method which allows for diagnosis and treatment by measuring the electrical conductivity at acupuncture points and thus diagnosing the electrical imbalances in the body and then suggesting the treatment.
+A. Acujing is a computerized method that allows for diagnosis and treatment by measuring the electrical conductivity at acupuncture points and thus diagnosing the electrical imbalances in the body and then suggesting the treatment.
 This test is repeated on a weekly basis at an additional cost.